-Make or confirm all of your travel plans, such as flights and hotels or calls to family members you might need to stay with at your destination or along the way.
+Make or confirm all of your travel plans, such as booking flights and hotels or making calls to family members you might need to stay with at your destination or along the way.
 If you're flying with your pets, make sure you have the necessary documents and carrier(s).
 If you're driving to your destination, this is a good time to plan your route, how you'll travel with the kids and, what to take with you in the car.
 If you'd like to pack more stuff in the car, you may want to consider purchasing or renting an overhead carrier.
 While they might seem expensive, the upfront cost can save you money in the long run.

 Once you've decided what will travel with you, do a test run to make sure it will all fit in your luggage or the cargo areas of your car.
 Don't be one of those people who waves goodbye to the moving truck before realizing that not all of the remaining stuff will fit into the car.

 Pack (or at Least Assess) the Outdoor and Stored Stuff

 Begin dismantling any outdoor furniture, children's play equipment, and outdoor structures you plan to move.
 Check the garage, attic, basement or crawlspace, and other storage areas to determine what needs to be packed.
 These areas are often overlooked when packing the rest of the house.
 They also tend to contain a greater volume of items than it may seem.

 Call to schedule a stop date on delivery of local newspapers, bottled water, and any other goods regularly delivered to your home.
 Transfer magazines and other subscriptions to your new address.
 Complete an IRS change of address form.
 Contact the local post office to arrange a change of address so that any mail that comes to your old residence will be forwarded to the new address.